EU law targets Big Tech over hate speech, disinformation

 And in 2018, the EU’s General Data Protection Regulation set the global standard for data privacy protection, though it has faced criticism for not being effective at changing the behavior of tech companies.
 Much of the problem centers on the fact that a company’s lead privacy regulator is in the country where its European head office is located, which for most tech companies is Ireland.

-Irish regulators have opened dozens of data-privacy investigations, but have only issued judgements for a handful.
+Irish regulators have opened dozens of data-privacy investigations, but have only issued judgments for a handful.
 Critics say the problem is understaffing, but the Irish regulator says the cases are complex and time-consuming.

-EU officials say they have learned from that experience and will make the bloc’s executive Commission the enforcer for the Digital Services Act and Digital Markets Act.
+EU officials say they have learned from that experience and will make the Commission the enforcer for the Digital Services Act and Digital Markets Act.

 ——

 AP Business Writer Kelvin Chan reported from London.
-AP Technology Writer Barbara Ortutay contributed to this story.
+AP Technology Writer Barbara Ortutay and Frank Jordans in Berlin contributed to this story.